-Let’s Nationalize The Way We Run Elections
+Let’s Nationalize the Way We Run Elections

 A national election board could also set uniform rules for voting by mail, in-person early voting, and ballot security.
 No longer would an individual state be able to simply ignore vulnerability to hacks (like Georgia did in 2018).
 And no longer would states set rules for early in-person and by-mail voting on the fly, with the major parties both fighting for angles that would improve their bottom line.
 National standards could provide a reasonable accommodation for legitimate fears of mail-ballot tampering.
 Making it a federal felony to fake signatures on mail ballots or alter their content, or imposing national sanctions on organizations that engage in questionable mail ballot collection processes, might offer pretty strong deterrents to fraud.

 Most of all, a nationalized election administration system could and should be accompanied by the kind of funding only the federal government can supply to reform our ramshackle voting infrastructure.
 After the 2000 election fiasco in Florida, which simply exposed deficiencies in our radically decentralized voting apparatus that had been there all along, Congress did pass the Help America Vote Act to encourage state and local reforms.
-But it was underfunded, entirely voluntary, and too focused on replacing older with newer voting machines, which typically were even less reliable and secure.
+But it was underfunded, entirely voluntary, and too focused on replacing older voting machines with newer ones, which typically were even less reliable and secure.
 The Election Assistance Commission it created has been toothless, politicized, and sometimes lacking enough confirmed members to even function.
 And as we are about to vividly see in November (and have already seen in some primaries), state and local election officials are in most places entirely incapable of handling major changes in voting behavior such as this year’s sharp rise in voting by mail, which is going to produce some very long counts and claims of skullduggery.

-A robustly funded national election administration system could for the first time offer adequate resources to make voter registration and balloting procedures uniform, transparent, and voter-friendly, while also enabling enforcement of ballot security measures that don’t depend on intimidating voters.
+A robustly funded national election administration system could for the first time offer adequate resources to make voter registration and balloting procedures uniform, transparent, and voter friendly, while also enabling enforcement of ballot security measures that don’t depend on intimidating voters.

 Why move in this direction right now?
 We are approaching a dangerous breakdown in public confidence in the fairness and integrity of elections and the legitimacy of election results, as The Atlantic’s Edward-Isaac Dovere observes:

 Nearly three in five Americans don’t have confidence in the honesty of our elections, a February Gallup poll found.
-Republicans, Democrats, state officials, grandmothers, first-time voters, the politically engaged, the anti-institutionalists—pretty much the only thing they could agree on was their doubts about the integrity of our democracy.
+Republicans, Democrats, state officials, grandmothers, first-time voters, the politically engaged, the anti-institutionalists — pretty much the only thing they could agree on was their doubts about the integrity of our democracy.

 And that was before the pandemic made everything worse.
 Now, on top of questions from President Trump about the legitimacy of the election, Russian interference, persistent claims of supposed fraud, and a history of voter suppression, there are all sorts of new worries because of the coronavirus pandemic: long lines, unsafe sites, canceled elections and closed voting locations, absentee ballots faked or claimed to be faked, a collapse of a voting infrastructure that’s being haphazardly reassembled on the fly.

 The odds of a disputed presidential election, a constitutional crisis, and perhaps major civic unrest have never been higher, as is evidenced by a recent gathering of political scientists exploring six scenarios for post-election chaos.
-Perhaps the most likely, thanks to the president’s crusade against voting by mail, is one in which states with Republican legislatures refuse to accept the reversal of Election Night GOP leads as late mail and provisional ballots are counted, and instead award electoral votes to Trump despite the “fraudulent” popular vote totals.
+Perhaps the most likely, thanks to the president’s crusade against voting by mail, is one in which states with Republican legislatures refuse to accept the reversal of Election Night GOP leads as late mail and provisional ballots are counted, and instead award electoral votes to Trump despite the “fraudulent” popular-vote totals.

-It may be too late to avoid such perils this November (though a presidential outcome too decisive to question would really help), but at a time when Democrats in particular are open to bigger and bolder policy proposals than ever before, they should seize on nationalizing elections as a reform that could prevent the descent of this country into banana republic territory when it comes to holding elections: let’s nationalize election administration and the voter registration system underlying it.
+It may be too late to avoid such perils this November (though a presidential outcome too decisive to question would really help), but at a time when Democrats in particular are open to bigger and bolder policy proposals than ever before, they should seize on nationalizing elections as a reform that could prevent the descent of this country into banana-republic territory when it comes to holding elections: Let’s nationalize election administration and the voter-registration system underlying it.

-Yes, Republicans will mostly oppose this sort of initiative, on the sad grounds that the GOP has decided restricting the franchise where it can is the key to its long-term viability as a governing party at a time when demographic trends seem threatening.
+Yes, Republicans will mostly oppose this sort of initiative, on the sad grounds that the GOP has decided that restricting the franchise where it can is the key to its long-term viability as a governing party at a time when demographic trends seem threatening.
 But Democrats ought to be willing to make this a major and permanent national policy priority, particularly after this year’s experiences.
 And in the long run, taking away the temptation for either party to manipulate rules for voter registration, balloting, or vote-counting via control of state and local governments across a vast battlefield of guerrilla warfare may be the only way to make voting rights a bipartisan issue once again.